nfscan/nfscan/README.md

 Walkthrough in [Portuguese](https://github.com/nfscan/nfscan/wiki/Develpment-environment---%5BPortuguese%5D)

+## Public API

+Once you've set up your development enviroment you can make call to nfscan's public API to process or donate receipts.
+We've created [a wiki page](https://github.com/nfscan/nfscan/wiki/Public-API-calls-%5BPortuguese%5D) containing all requests you should use in order to integrate with whatever app/site of yours.

 ## Mobile

 We've made an open source app for [iOS](https://github.com/nfscan/ios-receipt-scan-example) that integrates with nfscan.
 You may use it as a reference model or even as a white label product.
 That's up to you.